 To get a good seal it is very important that the rubber:

-– is located at the intended site and does not contaminate other areas of the wing
+– is located in the intended location and does not contaminate other areas of the wing.

-– that elastic to fit into the interstices of the seam.
+– that elastic to fit into the interstices of the closure.

-– It is well polymerized and adhered to the metal
+– is well polymerized and bonded to the metal

-The amount of compound to be applied to achieve a good seam depends on the wing width of the lid.
-It is controlled by weighing the lid before and after gumming.
-To calculate the theoretical weight that must be applied, the basic data to know previously is the volume that once dry must occupy on the wing.
-Once this is defined, it is sufficient to apply the specific weight of the compound used once it is dry and its percentage in solids – both data to be provided by the manufacturer – to calculate the wet weight of the compound to be deposited on the wing.
+The amount of compound to be applied to achieve a good seal depends on the flange width of the lid.
+It is checked by weighing the lid before and after gumming.
+To calculate the theoretical weight to be applied, the basic data to know beforehand is the volume that once dry it should occupy on the wing.
+Once this is defined, it is enough to apply the specific weight of the compound used once dry and its percentage in solids – both data to be provided by the manufacturer – to calculate the wet weight of the compound to be deposited on the wing.

-The following table defines the appropriate theoretical volume to be deposited in the wing expressed in mm3 per linear meter of wing.
-Knowing this data and the perimeter of the lid, by a simple ratio the volume per lid is determined and starting from it to develop the theoretical but humid calculation
+The following table defines the appropriate theoretical volume to be deposited on the flange expressed in mm3 per linear meter of flange.
+Knowing this data and the perimeter of the lid, by a simple proportion is determined the volume per lid and based on it to develop the calculation of the theoretical wetted volume

-Wing width of the lid Volume in mm3/ m linear. ( V )
+Flange width of flap Volume in mm3/linear m. ( V )

 6 mm 180